bhuone-garbu/sf-event-monitor/README.md

 # Salesforce platform event monitoring script (node.js)

-### UPDATE!
+## UPDATE!

-I built this in the early 2018 when Salesforce started pushing for streaming and platform events as the de-facto standard for integrating with external 3rd party clients instead of custom point-to-point solution.
+I built this in the early 2018 when Salesforce started pushing for streaming and platform events for integrating with external 3rd party clients instead of custom point-to-point solution.
 'High volume' was not even a thing nor the 'Publish After Commit' feature and everything was pretty much experimental, which meant monitoring and debugging events was a nightmare and had to rely on system built by someones.

-People started building and installing app exchange packages to monitor events.
-For me, the whole idea of installing packages just to see some events was kinda of dumb and cumbersome, so I wrote this myself.
+People started building and installing app exchange packages to monitor events and UIs.
+However, for me, the whole idea of installing app exchange packages just to see some events was kind of dumb, *a bit over the top* and cumbersome.
+Being a developer, I could not help but write a simple subscriber myself that allows me to test events and tweak it exactly how I want when necessary.

 It's generic and anyone can run and monitoring the events straight from their command line using node.
 How much useful this is now - I will leave this up to the readers/developers.
 Thanks for stopping by.

 ## Intro